Sayf al-Dawla: Cultural activity and legacy

 Sayf al-Dawla was also unusual for 10th-century Syria in his espousal of Twelver Shi'ism in a hitherto solidly Sunni country.
-During his reign, the founder of the Alawite Shi'a sect, al-Khasibi, benefited from Sayf al-Dawla's patronage.
+During his reign, an early missionary of the Alawite sect, al-Khasibi, benefited from Sayf al-Dawla's patronage.
 Al-Khasibi turned Aleppo into the stable centre of his new sect, and sent preachers from there as far as Persia and Egypt with his teachings.
 His main theological work, Kitab al-Hidaya al-Kubra, was dedicated to his Hamdanid patron.
 Sayf al-Dawla also erected a mausoleum to one of al-Husayn's sons, Muhassin, outside the city walls of Aleppo and close to a Christian monastery, called the Mashhad al-Dikka.
 In the aftermath of the 962 sack of Aleppo, Sayf al-Dawla invited Alid sharifs from Qom and Harran to settle in his capital.
 His active promotion of Shi'ism began a process whereby Syria came to host a large Shi'a population by the 12th century.

 Sayf al-Dawla played a crucial role in the history of the two cities he chose as his capitals, Aleppo and Mayyafariqin.
 His choice raised them from obscurity to the status of major urban centres; Sayf al-Dawla lavished attention on them, endowing them with new buildings, as well as taking care of their fortification.
 Aleppo especially benefited from Sayf al-Dawla's patronage: of special note is the great palace (destroyed in the Byzantine sack of 962) in the suburb of Halba outside Aleppo, as well as the gardens and aqueduct which he built there.
 Aleppo's rise to the chief city in northern Syria dates from his reign.